Generalized Perfect Matrices: Approximations To CPK

 If $K$ is IR, the extreme points are the perfect $K$-copositive matrices.
 They can be found iteratively by a graph traversal search of the vertices of $\RyshkovK$ as in the classical Voronoi algorithm.

 In the classical case $K = \R^n$ the Ryshkov polyhedron has no extreme rays (see e.g. \cite[Thm~7.2.1]{martinet-2003}).
 Here one obtains

 The copositive case $K = \R^n_{\geq 0}$ has been treated in \cite{PerfectCopositive}, where the extreme rays of $\RyshkovK$ have been obtained.
 They coincide with the extreme rays of $\NonN^n$, the cone of real nonnegative symmetric $n\times n$ matrices.
-This yielded the characterization
+This yields the characterization